Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Scenario 2: The Prospect Who Gives One-Word Answers

-"I notice a lot of [type of company] at your stage are dealing with [specific challenge].
+"A lot of [type of company] at your stage are dealing with [specific challenge].
 Is that something your team is experiencing, or is it a different set of priorities for you?"

-If they remain monosyllabic after several attempts, address it directly:
+If they remain monosyllabic, address it directly:

 Scenario 3: The Prospect Who Has Already Decided on a Competitor